waggle-sensor/beehive-server/publishing-tools/docs/digest-index.md

-# Project Landing Page
+# Project Overview

 This page provides links to all of the published data and metadata for this project.
-Descriptions of each items are given below.

-## Overview
+## Project Data

 The following items are available here: